merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 ### Functional and geometric homogeneity estimates in anvi'o

-Thanks to Mahmoud Yousef's code, anvi'o pangenomes contains two layers that summarize homogeneity indices for each gene cluster.
+Anvi'o pangenomes contains two layers that summarize homogeneity indices for each gene cluster (and an additional one that combines the two).

 {:.notice}
-If you are working with a pangenome that was generated prior to anvi'o `v5.2`, you can use the program `anvi-compute-gene-cluster-homogeneity` to add homogeneity estimates to the existing anvi'o pan database.
+If you are working with a pangenome that was generated prior to anvi'o `v5.2`, you can use the program {% include PROGRAM name="anvi-compute-gene-cluster-homogeneity" %} to add homogeneity estimates to the existing anvi'o pan database.
 Please see the help menu of this program, and let us know if you are lost.

 Here is an example in the context of our *Prochlorococcus* pangenome (see the outermost two additional layers):